FraidOfWater/Exp-Image-Sorter/README.md

 How do I run it?
 - Download a compiled copy from releases.
 There are two versions: 1.
 Executable, 2.
 Script.
 - The executable acts as a standalone and you don't need anything else!
-- The script requires you to install python (latest), run install.bat (install dependencies) and to run start.bat.
+- The script requires you to install python (latest), run install.bat (install dependencies), install vlc (64-bit via installer), and to run start.bat.

 How do I compile from source?